 NSCAD has a card access system.
 Therefore, it's important that NSCAD Faculty, staff and students carry their key card and identification when they are on the campus.
 Those who require any updates to their cards should do so as soon as possible at NSCAD's Service Centre, located next door to the NSCAD Art Supply Store.
-The security system will require card access to open some external doors at the Fountain Campus 24/7.
+The security system will require card access to open some external doors at the Fountain Campus.
 Those entrances include the Granville Mall entrance to Jewellery, the entrance to the mall from Hollis Street to the Bell stairwell, the entrance to the North Block, and the entrance to the Seeds Building.

 On weekends, and after 5 pm on weekdays, Security guards are on duty at NSCAD University.
 If you enter the campus after 5 PM, you are required to sign in at the Security desk set up by the elevator on the ground floor of the Duke Building and at the Port Campus building.
-The campus is open to students, Faculty and staff on a 24-hour basis.
 Security guards make rounds on the campus after-hours and may ask for your name at these times.
 You are requested to let the Security guards know when you are leaving the campus after-hours (either in person or by calling them).

-Weekday evenings, after 7 p.m. and until 7 a.m., the only doors that will work with key cards will be the front entrance, the elevator and the admin stairwell as well as all internal doors that you have clearances for.
+Weekday evenings, after 7 p.m., the only doors that will work with key cards will be the front entrance, the elevator and the admin stairwell as well as all internal doors that you have clearances for.